 How in 2017 are racism, neo-nazism and fascism on the rise again?

-The next day I saw images of people in Charlottesville waving various symbols of hate including nazi flags and black flags with a white ornate Celtic cross (how bloody dare you!?!), and then I watched reports of some poor sick hate-filled young man who drove his car into a street filled with peaceful anti-fascist protestors, killed Heather Heyer who was crossing the street and then reversed at speed –
+The next day I saw images of people in Charlottesville waving various symbols of hate including nazi flags and black flags with a white ornate Celtic cross (how bloody dare you!?!), and then I watched reports of how some poor, sick, hate-filled young man who drove his car into a street filled with peaceful anti-fascist protestors, killed Heather Heyer who was crossing the street and then reversed at speed –

 Look, I don’t feel equal to task of writing this.
 I don’t think this is going to come across as anything other than virtue signalling – which is no good to anyone.
-I am really scared about the level of hate and anger that seems to be everywhere.
-And it’s true that all forms of hate need to be called out but I was dismayed that Donald Trump didn’t straightaway condemn the white-supremacist fascist rally.
+I am scared about the level of hate and anger that seems to be everywhere.
+All forms of hate need to be called out.
+I was dismayed that Donald Trump didn’t straightaway condemn the white-supremacist fascist rally.

 I just realised why this isn’t virtue signalling; it’s not a virtue to stand up against hate it’s our duty.